-The economic health and long term viability of the agricultural system play an important role in creating a healthy and environmentally sustainable City.
-This Plan is directed at providing the conditions for agriculture and the agricultural system to grow and prosper and to adapt to changing conditions.
-This is addressed both through the policies in this section of the Plan and through the objectives and policies set out in Chapter 9, Land Use Policies - Rural Area, of this Plan.
+The economic health and long term viability of the agricultural system play an important role in creating a healthy and environmentally sustainable city.
+The policies of this Plan are directed at providing the conditions for agriculture and the agricultural system to grow and prosper and to adapt to changing conditions.
+This is addressed both through the policies in this section of the Plan and through the objectives and policies set out in Section 4.9, Community Gardens and Urban Agriculture, and Chapter 9: Land Use Policies - Rural Area, of this Plan.